a2stuff/a2d/res/notes/testplan.md

 For Selector's File > Run a Program... file picker:
 * Navigate to an empty volume and don't select anything.
 Click OK.
 Verify that an alert is shown.
+* Move the mouse cursor over a folder in the list, and click to select it.
+Move the mouse cursor away from the click location but over the same item.
+Double-click.
+Verify that the folder opens with only the two clicks.
+* Move the mouse cursor over a folder in the list that is not selected.
+Double-click.
+Verify that the folder opens with only the two clicks.

 # Text Input Fields